SilentCircle/iap-local-receipt/README.rst

                            '12345678-1234-5678-1234-567812345678')
     )

-Note that the hex-format GUID provided *must* be prefixed with `urn:uuid` if it contains dashes.
+Note : The hex-format GUID provided *must* be prefixed with `urn:uuid` if it contains dashes.
 Alternatively, if the dashes are stripped out, the GUID may be used as-is.